semaphoreci/docs/netlify-continuous-deployment_5cebfc272c7d3a32d2a4d5cf.md

     with a CI pipeline that builds the website.

-For the initial CI pipeline, you may refer to Semaphore's [open source demo static website project][demo-project], which uses a Node.js framework to generate site pages.
+For the initial CI pipeline, you may refer to Semaphore's [open source demo static website project][demo-project], which uses a Node.js framework to generate site pages, and the [companion guide][static-website-guide].

 **Table of contents**